angrybacon/doomsday-wiki/markdown/articles/2022/10/16/cabal-pitual.md

 oppponent plays :card[Prismatic Vista], passes.
 T4 draw TO.
 Cycle SW, play Cavern and TO.
 Opponent evokes an Endurance pitching :card[Sylvan Library].
 T5 opponent draws and says go.
 T5 draw TO.
 Play TO.
-Opponent plays Endurance targeting me with DD and SW in the yard.
+Opponent plays Endurance targeting me with Dd and SW in the yard.
 The Endurance trigger resolves, and they play :card[Swords to Plowshares] on an oracle.
-I fetch and the TO trigger resolves with DD and SW in deck.
+I fetch and the TO trigger resolves with Dd and SW in deck.

 SB: - Swamp, - SW, - Consider. +2 :card[Mystical Dispute], + Duress

 G2 on the draw.
 I mulligan to 5 after seeing hands with 5 lands and no lands.
-I cast a T3 DD which meets a FOW that I can't counter.
+I cast a T3 Dd which meets a FOW that I can't counter.
 They cast Surgical Extraction on the Doomsday.
 I don't have the heart to go for a Street Wraith beats win and concede.
 I noted they played a :card[Volcanic Island] and :card[Tundra] during the game.

 G3 on the play.
 Keep a banger of a hand.
 T1 I cast Ponder.
 T2 I cast Duress seeing [Island, FOW, FOW, :card[Torpor Orb], :card[Sylvan Library], and Endurance], taking Torpor Orb.
-Continue to cast DR and DD with FOW backup for their FOW.
+Continue to cast DR and Dd with FOW backup for their FOW.
 Make the following pile:

 :::row{variant=PILE}